jmpark0808/jmpark0808.github.io/workexperience.md

 Miovision, March 2020 - February 2023

-- In charge of training, validating and deploying advanced object detection models for counting traffic on Miovision scout videos.
+- Improved production model accuracy by 12% (mAP) through implementation of an advanced traffic object detection system while maintaining backward compatibility.
-- Leading a project on upgrading the entire training repository to the newest version in order to streamline maximum efficiency and performance.
+- Led the successful migration of the entire training pipeline to the latest TensorFlow version, reducing training time by 8% and improving model deployment efficiency.
-- Increasing model format flexibility and inferencespeed by experimenting with ONNX and TensorRT suitability.
+- Developed and deployed robust validation procedures that reduced false positive rates by 5% in challenging weather conditions

 ## Head Researcher